 Risotto is a traditional rice dish from Northern Italy, specifically Lombardy, Piedmont and Veneto.
 It was introduced by Arabian people who dominated Sicily and parts of the Southern mainland in the late Middle Ages.

-Risotto is one of the mainstays of Milanese cuisine.
-Risotto Milanese is prepared using beef stock and saffron which is served with Osso Bucco.
+A mainstay of Milanese cuisine, Risotto Milanese is prepared using beef stock and saffron which is served with Osso Bucco.
 When using rice to make a risotto, choose short-grained round or semi-round rice; among the best rices for making risotto are Arborio, Vialone Nano, and Carnaroli.

 I have enjoyed many excellent prepared risotto dishes.
 One of the most memorable was made my cousin Mauro’s wife Anna, while in Rome.
 Anna’s risotto is made with pesto and is meant for basil lovers like myself.
 Her combination is culinary kismet; the perfume-rich tasty herb coats every grain of rice.
 The other master of risotto is Chef Antonio Cereda, with his Porcini Risotto.
 Antonio, my friend from Northern Italy is the Executive Chef on Princess Cruises.
 His Porcini Risotto marries the mellow earthiness of fungi with creamy velvety rice.